 Many students and parents are wondering if investing in a prep course like the one from Princeton Review is actually worth the money.

+So, are test prep courses worth it?
 It’s a complicated question because it depends on many different factors:

 - What kind of test are you preparing for?